tomahawkins/volleyball/practice.md

 ## Out of System Attack Drills

 - Attack on 2.
-    - When oppositing team does a tip or push to the front row, prime opporunity to attack on 2.
+    - When opposing team does a tip or push to the front row, prime opportunity to attack on 2.

-- Attack on 2, backrow edtion.
+- Attack on 2, backrow edition.

 - Pull shot slide.
     - When setter is on the left, near the net, and is facing right, shoot a set to the rightside hitting slide.